ircdocs/modern-irc/index.md

 More information on the naming and registration of tags, including how to escape values, can be found in the IRCv3 [Message Tags specification](http://ircv3.net/specs/core/message-tags-3.2.html).

+## Messages

+Servers and clients send each other messages which may or may not generate a reply; client to server communication is essentially asynchronous in nature.

+Each IRC message may consist of up to four main parts: tags (optional), the prefix (optional), the command, and the command parameters.

+Clients MAY include a prefix of their nickname on messages they send (after connection registration has been completed).
+However, I'd avoid doing so as it makes the protocol more fragile and makes messages more likely to be misinterpreted by the server.

+Servers may supply tags (when negotiated) and a prefix on any or all messages they send to clients.

+Information on standard client messages are available in the [Client Messages](#client-messages) and [Numerics](#numerics) sections.

 ### Prefix

 The prefix is used by servers to indicate the true origin of a message.
 If the prefix is missing from the message, it is assumed to have originated from the connection from which it was received.